PTSD treated with a sedative alone

 PTSD should not be managed on a benzodiazepine alone - it is not an effective PTSD treatment.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 30% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 30% of the time it should have happened.

 - I have PTSD and I'm on a sedative - is that the best treatment for me?